 - Emily’s Runaway Imagination by Beverly Cleary (Units 19-22)

 - The Year of Miss Agnes by Kirkpatrick Hill (Units 23-26)

 - Katy by Mary Evelyn Notgrass (Units 27-30)

-These are from the MP3 CD that comes with Rhythms and Rhymes.
+These are sample audio recordings from Rhythms and Rhymes.

 What Parents Are Saying